Ohio State University: 19th century

-The proposal of a manufacturing and agriculture university in central Ohio was initially met in the 1870s with hostility from the state's agricultural interests, and with competition for resources from Ohio University, which was chartered by the Northwest Ordinance and Miami University.
-Championed by the Republican governor Rutherford B. Hayes, the Ohio State University was founded in 1870 as a land-grant university under the Morrill Act of 1862 as the Ohio Agricultural and Mechanical College.
+The university was established in 1870 as a land-grant university named Ohio Agricultural and Mechanical College.
+The proposal of a manufacturing and agriculture university in central Ohio was initially met in the 1870s with hostility from the state's agricultural interests, and with competition for resources from Ohio University and Miami University.
 The university opened its doors to 24 students on September 17, 1873.
 In 1878, the first class of six men graduated.
 The first woman graduated the following year.
 Also in 1878, the Ohio legislature recognized an expanded scope for the university by changing its name to "the Ohio State University".